DanlanChen/DanlanChen.github.io/_posts/2016-09-29-set-up-a-deep-learning-environment-machine.md

 But there is also issue I do not solve:

 I do not find any right answer on how to set bash as my default shell on centos.
-So I manually change my shell to bash by using exec /bin/bash every time i logged in the machine
+So I manually change my shell to bash by using "exec /bin/bash" every time I logged in the machine which is of course not efficient.